wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.4.2 =
+* Update "Express Yourself" popup CSS so that the layout is not affected by parent container's text-align settings.
+* Update documentation to include tutorial video.

 = 1.4.1 =
 * Update embedded popup CSS so that the layout is not affected by "float" elements.